-The revelation comes from a recent report by Gen Z content studio Adolescent Content.
-Its new report titled "Do Not Disturb" aims to help marketers understand what makes Gen Zers tick, and pinpoint what their turn-offs are.
+The revelation comes from a report by Gen Z content studio Adolescent Content.
+Titled "Do Not Disturb", the report aims to help marketers understand what makes Gen Zers tick, and pinpoint what their turn-offs are.
 The studio surveyed 400 US-based respondents in 2021 to create the report.

 According to the study, 94% of Gen Zers say they have big life goals.
 75% say they are going to leave the world a better place than they left it.
 Businesses that are authentically driven by social good get loads of points from Gen Zers.